 The steam pouring out the back of the truck was starting to thin out, leaving only damp pavement and cafe debris.
-Penny slipped her pistol from its holster and took cover at the back of the truck.
+Penny slipped her pistol from its magnetic holster and took cover at the back of the truck.

-A few breaths later, her environmental sensors informed her that there were no toxins in the air and deactivated her respirator.
+A few breaths later, her environmental sensors informed her that there were no toxins in the air and she deactivated her respirator.

 While the garrison troops watched nervously from their cordon twenty metres away Penny moved down the side of the truck with her pistol up, watching every little movement around her.

 The sleek little cafe, which probably passed for trendy out here on the periphery, was a shambles.
 The sound of plexiglass crystals crumbling to dust beneath her boots betrayed her every step.

 Penny reached the cabin, it was crumpled like a plastic cup from the crash and leaking safety foam everywhere.
 The driver’s door lay ajar.
 Penny quietly moved up to the door and threw it open as she burst in with her pistol.

 She found a youth sitting in the back seat, still covered in safety foam.
 He threw up his hands when he saw Penny.
 “Don’t shoot!
 I’m just the hostage.”

 Penny quickly scanned her surroundings, glancing behind herself to make sure no one was sneaking up on her.
 [Captain, I’ve secured the hostage and confirmed there is no Nuclear/ Biological/ Chemical threat in the air.
 Get your men in here before the Triads get away.]